indigo-iam/iam-documentation/admin-guide/upgrade.md

 # Upgrade

-Upgrade IAM the latest available version is pretty easy.
+This section provides instructions to upgrade the IAM service to the latest available version.

-### Deployment as system daemon
+### Deployment from packages

 Stop the service:

 ```console
 $ systemctl stop iam-login-service
 ```

 Update the package:

 ```console
 $ yum update -y iam-login-service
 ```

 Restart the service:

 ```console
 $ systemctl start iam-login-service
 ```

-### Deployment as Docker container
+### Deployment with Docker

 Stop and remove the running container:

 ```console
 $ docker stop iam-login-service
 $ docker rm iam-login-service